Primary Stroke Center

 Stroke Recovery Center in Wooster, Ohio

-Wooster Community Hospital (WCH) has proudly been certified as a Primary Stroke Center by DNV-GL Healthcare, meeting the standards necessary to support better outcomes for stroke care.
+Wooster Community Hospital (WCH) is proud to be certified as a Primary Stroke Center by DNV-GL Healthcare, a recognition that reflects our commitment to delivering high-quality, evidence-based stroke care.
+This certification ensures that we meet rigorous national standards to support better outcomes for stroke patients, from diagnosis through recovery.

 Wooster Community Hospital Primary Stroke Center has received the American Heart Association’s Get with The Guidelines®-Stroke Quality Achievement Award Gold Plus with Target: Stroke Honor Roll Elite, and Type 2 Diabetes Honor Roll for our commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines.